 Kelly Brogan talks about meditation giving your body a signal of safety, via the vagus nerve which communicates between the brain and body.
 It is a key part of the parasympathetic nervous system which regulates rest and digestion (as opposed to more active and alert body functions).
 The vagus nerve interfaces with parasympathetic control of the heart, lungs and digestive tract.
 So the nature of your breath has a huge impact on your mental and emotional state.

 This is so important if you are constantly ON and pumping out cortisol, which had widespread negative effects.
 Your digestion and immune system suffer, and your body puts many functions on hold.
 Even 5 or 10 minutes where you can switch off tells your body you’re not in constant danger.
-(Although Kelly Brogan recommend Kundalini Yoga meditation, these benefits apply regardless of the specific form of meditation practice you do.)

 Showing yourself that your thoughts aren’t YOU, they aren’t necessarily true, and you don’t have to get caught up in them is an absolute game-changer.
 You learn to be in the moment, and I can’t overstate how helpful that is.
 A lot of anxiety is about the future, and depression can involve running over and over the past and your own shortcomings.
 Often right now, things are not as bad as the thoughts you have of the future and the past.
 This is at the heart of mindfulness, and meditation really strengthens your ability to be in the present moment.